kalafut/kalafut.net/site/content/posts/the-dangerous-life-of-a-pedestrian-in-america.md

 date: 2024-01-13T16:39:03.063Z
 draft: true
 ---
 Today I was leaving the store and what drove by neatly captured America's attitude towards pedestrians.
 It was an F350 outfitted with a heavily customized "Iron Cross" front bumper that had actual spikes on it.

 ![](img/bumper.jpg)

-The above isn't the actual truck, which I didn't catch a photo in time for, but it was similar to [this project on Reddit](https://www.reddit.com/r/Trucks/comments/10z8iea/thinking_about_mass_production_of_this_bumper/).
-Why is he allowed the drive this thing in public?
+I didn't catch a photo in time, but the one from [this project on Reddit](https://www.reddit.com/r/Trucks/comments/10z8iea/thinking_about_mass_production_of_this_bumper/) is similar.
+Why is he allowed to drive this thing in public?
+Easy: because he can.

-# Because He Can

-They have wide latitude given the country's anemic pedestrian protection laws.
-We're decades behind many countries and fighting a pervasive attitude that pedestrians really don't matter.
-It's not just that the US is car-loving and all urban planning revolves around it.
+Given the country's anemic pedestrian protection laws, someone wanting to drive a dangerous vehicle has wide latitude.
+We're decades behind many countries in establishing basic protections and are fighting a pervasive attitude that pedestrians really don't matter.
+It's not just that the US is car-loving, and much urban planning revolves around it.
 Many folks are outright anti-pedestrian.

-They'll concede to having sidewalks, but are annoyed that pedestrians might want to cross busier roads.
-Pedestrian right-of-way law are often mocked, and regularly ignored.
-In my own neighborhood, a clearly marked crosswalk is nearly impossible to cross during rush hour.
+While people will concede to having sidewalks, they're annoyed when pedestrians might want to cross busier roads.
+Pedestrian right-of-way laws are often mocked, and regularly ignored.
+In my neighborhood, a marked crosswalk is nearly impossible to cross during rush hour.
 People won't even notice that you're trying to cross.
-My attempts at getting a flashing crossing light installed haven't yielded much.
-The opposition is from the county: the flashing light might cause traffic to back up, which could in turn affect cars on a larger highway.
+My attempts at getting a crossing light installed haven't yielded much.
+The opposition is from the county: the flashing light might cause traffic to back up, affecting cars on a larger highway.
 The priority here is pretty clear.
-Yes, the pedestrian has the right of way, but it's really up to them to exercise that right.
+Yes, the pedestrian has the right of way, but it's really up to them to figure out how to exercise that right without getting killed.

 # Equipment